 For your timezone, you can identify the exact times where your streaming category has the highest viewership potential.
 Typically, you can easily compare viewer ratio numbers – the higher the number, the more theoretical viewers there are available for your stream.

 In general, you’ll find the highest viewer ratios are available very early on in the day.
 Most categories have the largest viewer ratios between 7 am-11 am.
 If you’re a streamer that struggles to grab an audience, it might be worthwhile trying to stream earlier in the morning!

 4. Choosing the right Time based on Events

 The last way to choose an adequate time is by holding events.
 For example, many streamers reward their communities, when hitting a milestone, with 12 hours of 24-hour streams.
 Consider keeping these sparse, to keep them memorable and eventful, and plan how you’re going to saturate for that time!

 What to Do if You Can’t Stream at the Best Time

-If you can’t stream at the suitable times, whether it’s other commitments that eat up your Time, or whatever reason, there are other methods you can incorporate to drive an audience to your streaming time.
+If you can’t stream at suitable times, whether it’s other commitments that eat up your time or whatever reason, there are other methods you can incorporate to drive an audience to your streaming time.

 In summary, the best time is dependent on many different factors.
 The consensus is that, if you’re looking to gain an audience purely through Twitch’s directory system, you will want to stream as early as possible.
 However, other strategies such as streaming less saturated games and using existing social media can allow you to have an audience during a Time that is preferable for you.
 It’s worth experimenting with these options and seeing what works best for you!